froukje/datamapu/content/content.md

 * [Introduction to Deep Learning]({{< ref "intro_dl.md" >}} "intro_dl.md")

 ---
-If this blog is useful for you, I'm thankful for your support!
+If this blog is useful for you, please consider supporting.

 {{< bmc-button slug="pumaline" >}}